codereptile/telegram_notifier/README.md

       "handler": {
         "handler_type": "update_parameter_by_trigger",
-        "minimal_trigger": it's minimal trigger when you receive a warning message (percents), "message_priority": it's level of message priority (1 - 5) }
+        "minimal_trigger": it's minimal trigger when you receive a warning message (percents), "trigger_step": it's a step to increment minimal trigger when it's reached (percents), "message_priority": it's level of message priority (1 - 5) }
     },
     "check_ram_usage": {
-      "enable": turn on or turn off this task (0 or 1), "period": how often do you want to check this task (seconds), "arguments": {
+      "task_name": name of the task ("RAM usage"), "enable": turn on or turn off this task (0 or 1), "period": how often do you want to check this task (seconds), "arguments": {